 Current Situation

 The event takes place on a big terrain with enough space for visitors, stages, tents, and other sections (Appendix B).
-Part of the terrain is reserved for the camping grounds, where visitors may stay for the night.
+Part of the terrain is reserved for the camping grounds, where visitors may stay for the nights.

 For profits, the funds will originate from visitors purchasing tickets to enter the event, buying food, drinks, or souvenirs, and loaning products, such as the costume booth, flashlights, cameras, etc.